Biggest Canada Lotto Max Winners

 The couple was overwhelmed with the huge amount they got, so when asked about what they will do with the money, they said they would use it for a trip to Hawaii and to buy a few new vehicles.
 If we had to guess, we’d wager they probably spend a good chunk of it on their wedding too!

 In February 2018, 30 men and 1 woman from Newfoundland and Labrador (NL) shared the $60 million jackpot in Lotto Max.
 Tracy Shute of the Atlantic Lottery Corporation said that it was the largest prize given in NL.
 Each winner took home $1.9 million.

 Some of the winners were wondering if their good fortune was some sort of payback for their generosity to others.
 One of the winners, Dustin Flight, had given $4,500 to a family member whose child was very ill before winning the big lottery prize.

 Twenty-six of the winners were workers of an oil refinery in Come By Chance, NL.
 Instead of retiring, the workers said they would actually stay in their jobs—sounds like they must have really loved their work.

 Why Not Try It?

-For as low as $5, you could be the next to join this list of big Lotto Max winners.
+Since Canada doesn't allow most lottery winners to stay anonymous, it's easy to learn about them and the circumstances of their wins.
+And for as little as $5, you could be the next to join this list of big Lotto Max winners.
 Quoting McCoy, who won the $60 million jackpot, "You can’t win if you don’t buy [a ticket], right?"

 So, what are you waiting for—why not try your luck?
 If you’re in Canada, go to your nearest lottery ticket retailer or, if playing from abroad, play through an online lottery agent.
 Who knows, maybe you could be the next multimillion-dollar Lotto Max winner.